Graphs missing a connected partition: Proof of main result

+The proof of Theorem \ref{thm:main2} is structured as follows.
+We begin by reformulating connected partitions of type $\lambda$ in terms of partial sums of rearrangements of $\lambda$ (Lemma \ref{lem:partsums}), which we use to prove Part (4).
+We then describe a strategy for choosing the parts of $\lambda$ (Lemma \ref{lem:q}), which will prove Parts (1) and (2).
+To prove Part (3), we will need a technical result to establish an inequality (Lemma \ref{lem:analysis}).
+Our estimates will only be valid if $c$ is sufficiently large, namely $c\geq 500$, but we can check the cases with $2\leq c\leq 499$ by computer (Lemma \ref{lem:smallc}).
+Sage code used to check these cases is provided in the Appendix.

 \begin{remark} The condition that $c\geq c_1+2$ is precisely that the deletion of $v$ produces either at least $5$ connected components, or $4$ connected components that each have at least two vertices, so Theorem \ref{thm:main2} implies Theorem \ref{thm:main}.
-We cannot remove this hypothesis because the spider graph $S(6,4,1,1)$ has a connected partition of every type $\lambda\vdash 13$. \end{remark}
+We cannot remove this hypothesis because the spider graph $S(6,4,1,1)$ from Figure \ref{fig:conpar} has a connected partition of every type $\lambda\vdash 13$.
+Incidentally, it will follow from Theorem \ref{thm:spider4} that the graph $S(6,4,1,1)$ is not $e$-positive. \end{remark}

 \begin{remark} The condition that $c\geq c_1+1$ is precisely that the deletion of $v$ produces at least $4$ connected components.
 We cannot remove this hypothesis because the spider graph $S(5,3,2)$ has a connected partition of every type $\lambda\vdash 11$ and is in fact $e$-positive.\end{remark}